ebaauw/homebridge-hue/README.md

 - A set of HomeKit triggers control the Sonos speakers in the room, based on the virtual master switch and the state of the Sonos speakers in the other rooms.
 The Sonos speakers are exposed to HomeKit using my other homebridge plugin,  [homebridge-zp](https://github.com/ebaauw/homebridge-zp);
 - Another set of HomeKit triggers control a fan, based on the master switch and the room temperature (from the Hue motion sensor).
 The fan is made smart through an Eve Energy plug by Elgato, which has native HomeKit support.

-#### Virtual Weather Station
+#### 2.4.2 Virtual Weather Station
 A simpler example is my virtual weather station.
 A small cron job retrieves the local temperature and humidity from [Weather Underground](https://www.wunderground.com) using `curl` and stores these values in a `CLIPTemperature` and a `CLIPHumidity` sensor on the Hue bridge, again using `curl`.
 These sensors are then exposed to HomeKit.

-### Sensor Status and Configuration
+### 2.5 Sensor Status
 For each sensor, homebridge-hue creates the following additional characteristics:
 - `LastUpdated` for the sensor's `state` attribute `lastupdated`.
 Note that this is a customer characteristic type, which might not be supported by all HomeKit apps;
 - `Enabled` for the sensor's config attribute `on`, which allows you to enable or disable the sensor from HomeKit.
 To make sure Siri won't unintentionally disable a sensor, homebridge-hue uses a custom characteristic, instead of `Active`;
 - `Status Active`, also for the sensor's `config` attribute `on`.
 Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) shows a nice warning sign next to the service when it's inactive.
 - `Status Fault` for a Zigbee sensor's `config` attribute `reachable`.
 Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) shows a nice warning sign next to the service when it's reporting a fault.

-To provide these characteristic for programmable switches (Hue dimmer switches and Hue tap switches), an additional `StatefulProgrammableSwitch` service is added to the accessory.
-It's `Output State` characteristic hold the number of the last button pressed.
+To provide these characteristic for programmable switches (Hue dimmer switches and Hue tap switches), an additional custom service is added to the accessory.
 Under iOS 10.3, Apple's [Home](http://www.apple.com/ios/home/) app happily ignores this service, so you only see the programmable switch.
-Conversely, Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app currently (v2.5.2) hides the `StatelessProgrammableSwitch` services (or rather the `ProgrammableSwitchEvent` characteristic), showing only the `StatefulProgrammableSwitch` service in the Room overview.
-It does show the `ProgrammableSwitchEvent` when creating rules.
+Conversely, Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app hides the `StatelessProgrammableSwitch` services (or rather the `ProgrammableSwitchEvent` characteristic), showing only the custom service in the _Rooms_ view.
+It does show the `ProgrammableSwitchEvent` when creating triggers for rules in the _Scenes_ view.

 For battery operated Zigbee sensors (the Hue motion sensor and the Hue dimmer switch), homebridge-hue exposes a `BatteryService` service with characteristics `BatteryLevel`, `StatusLowBattery`, and `ChargingState`.  `BatteryLevel` is mapped to the sensor's `config` attribute `battery`.  `StatusLowBattery` is set when the battery level is below 25%.
 The mandatory `ChargingState` characteristic is set to _Not Chargeable_.
 Note that Apple's [Home](http://www.apple.com/ios/home/) app only shows this service as of iOS 10.3.

+### 2.6 Sensor Configuration
 By default homebridge-hue does not expose sensors.
 You want to change this in `config.json`, so the sensors can be used as triggers and/or conditions in HomeKit rules.
 When you disable CLIP sensors in `config.json`, homebridge-hue exposes only Hue Motions sensors, Hue Dimmer switches, Hue Tap switches, and the built-in Daylight sensor.

 ## 3. Lights